 The group was initiated in 1981 by Bruno W, after several ‘Punk-activities’ (a.o. articles for fanzines, production of the first Swiss-Punk LP).
-As a typical postpunk band mittageisen developed their individual music style (based on synthesizer & drum-machine, guitar, bass guitar) and became one of the first darkwave band.
+As a typical postpunk band mittageisen developed their individual music style (based on analogue synthesizer, coupled with drum machine & bass amplifier, plus guitar and bass guitar) and became one of the first darkwave band.

 Among various concerts (the first one on March 6th 1981 as 7C0 = 1984 in Hex-Code) mittageisen became mittageisen, not least by the release of their LP one of the most profiled german-speaking post-punk band.
 Their album became ‘Record of the Week’ the Swiss radio programme Sounds!, which is specialised in new sounds, and not least often played in radio stations in Germany, Holland, Japan.
 Accordingly positive were the reviews in various music magazines!
 Besides the music the expressive lyrics, which produced together with the melodies a special athmosphere, made the songs and the group famous!